shaily29-eng/Snake-Game-App/README.md

 - "View Scores" : Using this button any player can see all the scores that differents players have scored till now.
 - "Game Settings" : Using this button any player can change the colour of the snake.
 They get to chose any colour from green, blue, and red colour

+To run the game we need run Main.java under test folder(package)

 <h2>References:</h2>
 <h3>https://www.w3schools.com/</h3>